dewv/ops/onCallRotation.md

 When your shift ends:
 1. post to the Operations Log channel: "End of watch"
-2. if applicable, summarize your shift: emails sent, tasks performed, ongoing problems, etc.
+2. if applicable, summarize your shift: emails sent, Issues created, tasks performed, ongoing problems, etc.

-The Operations Log channel contains templates for email communication with customers.
-The templates include instructions for creating an Issue in this repo.
+The Operations Log channel contains message templates for email communication with customers.
 There are templates for these scenarios:
 - Notifying customers that we have identified a problem in production
 - Responding to a new request/problem report
 - Responding to new messages about an existing customer initiated Issue

 You are responsible for handling all occurences of the first two scenarios on your shift.
+The message templates require you to insert a "ticket number" that you generate by creating an Issue in this repo.
+There are corresponding Issue templates to be used for these two scenarios.

 You may handle the third scenario *if* it seems urgent or otherwise appropriate.
 If it does not require immediate attention, you may leave it for the [Customer Service communications process](https://github.com/dewv/professional-experience/blob/master/2.specialist/customerServiceCommunications.md) at our next staff meeting.